-Why do some people cross themselves or bow during worship?
+Why do some people cross themselves, bow, or other things I don’t understand during worship?

 Anglicans cross ourselves or bow from time to time during the service.
 Crossing is an ancient Christian gesture in which one touches their forehead, heart, left shoulder and right shoulder.
 When we teach children what the gesture means we tell them that we’re asking God to be “in our heads” (when we touch our foreheads), “in our hearts” (when we touch our hearts), “and in all of me” (when we touch our shoulders).
 Crossing oneself simply reminds us of the sacrifice Jesus made for us and of the power God demonstrated in Jesus’ sacrifice.
 While making the sign of the cross it is common to add an expression of faith in the Trinity (certainly an appropriate thing to do in our parish!): “In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.”
 Generally speaking, we bow when we pass before the tabernacle or aumbry in which we reserve the sacrament — that is, the consecrated bread and wine representing the Body and Blood of Jesus.
 We also bow when entering or leaving our pews.
 However, there’s another time you’ll notice the priests at the altar bowing.